Supersonic-Sites/Condesa/content/services.md

     img_alt: Medallion of Roxy the dog
     cta: Call To Action
     desc: >-
-      Sonny called up distraught and with a very specific request.<br><br>His beloved dog Roxy had passed away and he wanted a precise representation of her face on a gold pendant.
+      Sunny called up distraught and with a very specific request.<br><br>His beloved dog Roxy had passed away and he wanted a precise representation of her face on a gold pendant.
 Not a mere engraved likeness but rather a partial relief sculped bust.<br><br>